-Pierre-Philippe Combes, Miren Lafourcade, Jacques-François Thisse, Jean-Claude Toutain 05 December 2008
+Pierre-Philippe Combes, Miren Lafourcade, Jacques-François Thisse, Jean-Claude Toutain, Friday, December 5, 2008

 This column traces the economic evolution of France’s regions over the last 140 years to test the predictions of new economy geography.
 Both manufacturing and services experienced a bell-shaped curve of spatial development, in which spatial concentration initially increased and then decreased.
 While transport costs played a key role, positive spillovers are an increasingly important source of agglomeration gains.